serlo-org/athene2-guide/modules/10-Alias.md

 * **Fallbacks**: Fallbacks ensure that no problems arise during the allocation of aliases.
 * **AutoAlias**: You can configure automatic aliasing.
 * **Listeners**: Listeners make the creation of aliases easy by using automatic aliasing.
-* **UrlGenerating**: The URL ViewHelper checks whether there already exists an alias for the given URL and returns it.
+* **UrlGenerating**: The URL ViewHelper checks whether an alias already exists for the given URL and returns it.
 * **Aliases do not become obsolete**: It is possible to define more than one alias for a given URL.
-Therefore, things such as changes of the title do not affect the availability of the content.
+Thus changing titles do not affect the availability of the content.

 ### Create aliases